WestfW/SAMD10-experiments/README.md

 http://www.avrfreaks.net/forum/samd10-xplained-mini-questions-and-experiences-clocking-transitioning-pinmux

 ### Notes on GPIO
+SET/CLEAR/TOGGLE registers are the quickest way to manipulate single bits.

+The fact that an ARM can shift by any number of bits in a single cycle can have a significant impact.
+I map "Shield pin numbers" to bit positions rather than bit masks, for example.

 SAMD10 only has a single GPIO port.
 It has up to 24 pins, and those are scattered somewhat randomly over the 32bit registers that manipulate the port.  http://www.avrfreaks.net/forum/samd10-pinout-venting

 There's a table here: https://docs.google.com/spreadsheets/d/1y13QMuydCw7TpIcOEO_Sfz02DZC6AI7C76_Tfo7ayag/edit?usp=sharing